EasonLiaw/Smart_Performance_Database_System/README.md

 ## Database Dictionary
 ### Location Table
-This table was created to keep on track the work location of each employee since the organization is a Multinational Company which has a physical location in Malaysia, Thailand, Singapore, Indonesia, Vietnam, Philippines and Cambodia.
+This table was created to keep on track the work location of each employee since the organization is a Multinational Company which was assumed to have a physical location in Malaysia, Thailand, Singapore, Indonesia, Vietnam, Philippines and Cambodia.
 The primary key of this table is Loc_ID which denotes each unique location as stated below:
 - “101” is Malaysia
 - “102” is Thailand
 - “103” is Singapore